009

 5. More than one purpose

-When we try to hold onto multiple purposes at once, we end up with noise.
-Instead of focusing on decluttering, people spread themselves thin across a variety of things.
-It's like 'throw it on the wall to see what sticks' mentality.
-Nothing wrong with it, but it's how we behave when we don't know what we're anticipating.
+When we try to pursue multiple purposes at once, we end up with noise.
+Instead of decluttering our awareness, people spread themselves thin on a variety of things.
+It's the mentality of 'throw it on the wall to see what sticks'.
+Nothing wrong with it, but it's a behaviour when we don't know what we're anticipating.

 A better (proven) starting point

 I’ve come to see purpose like a switch.
-Switching ON when awareness meets responsibility.
-It happens when you become aware of a 'consistent challenge' that calls you to act, every time.
-In different forms and environments, but the same underlying call.
+Switching ON when our awareness meets responsibility.
+It happens when you become aware of a ‘consistent challenge’ that calls you to act, every time.
+In different forms, in different environments, but the same underlying call.

-That challenge is like a sprinkling of tension throughout our lives.
-It unfortunately doesn't come with a obvious signal or name, we're left to piece that together.
+Think of the challenge as a sprinkling of tension throughout our lives.
+And unfortunately, it doesn’t come with an obvious signal or a name called "purpose"; we’re left to piece that together.

-Acknowledging the nature of our challenges is the understanding that is scarce today.
-It's not taught.
+Acknowledging the nature of our challenges is a scarce understanding today.
+It’s not taught.
 It separates those who chase meaning without knowing what to chase from those quietly rooted in it.

 The tension in our experiences is hidden in plain sight.
 The task is to reflect and find the core thread connecting them all.
-The method is simple, when exploring our experiences, pay attention to the pattern repeating itself.
-Perhaps, journal about them, question its meaning, re-question your answers, categorise what seems obvious and familiar.
+When exploring our experiences, pay attention to the pattern repeating itself.
+Perhaps to start, you might want to journal about them, question their meaning, re-question your answers, and categorise what seems obvious and familiar.

 Exploring purpose takes awareness, so pause and reflect; it takes a shift in perspective, so dismantle what you cannot attest to.
 Don’t make it up, without the personal realisation, it’s a guessing game.

-This is work we’ve done with people like Prince, and many others.
+This is work we’ve done with people like Pritesh, Theo, Prince, myself and many others.

 For a purpose to exist, awareness and action are needed.
 The awareness of what is calling us and then the action to overcome it.
 Like this: